fabianh001/Arduino-RGBLamp/README.md

 # Arduino-RBGLamp

-This is a nice lamp I build for my desk.
-It features several modes, including rainbow, study, reading and disco mode.
+This repositiry is about my nice lamp I build for my desk.
+My lamp features several modes, including rainbow, study, reading and disco mode.
 Those modes can be changed by just pressing a button.
 This project is based on a ESP (Node MCU v1) and a WS2812 LED strip.
-Any other Arduino should be working in this project, too.
+Any other Arduino should be working for this project, too.

 ## Part List